Nathan Goff Jr. House

 Nathan Goff Jr. House is a former historic home located at Clarksburg, Harrison County, West Virginia.
 It was built between 1880 and 1883, and was a three-story brick dwelling in a combined Queen Anne / Second Empire style.
 It featured a slate-covered mansard roof.
 It was the home of Nathan Goff Jr. (1843–1920) and his son Guy D. Goff (1866–1933), who both served as United States senators from West Virginia.

-It was listed on the National Register of Historic Places in 1976.
+It was listed on the National Register of Historic Places in 1976 and recognized as a contributing building to the Clarksburg Downtown Historic District in 1982.
 It was delisted in 1994, after demolition in 1993.